Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/web_api_cqrs_events/create_project_netcore.md

 - **-db|--database**
     - Configures which database provider to be used
 - **-e|--eventPublisher**
-    - Configures the messaging service
+    - Configures the messaging service.
+Available services are:
+        - ServiceBus
+        - EventHub
+        - AwsSqs
+        - None
 - **-e:fw|--enableFunctionWorker**
     - Configures the messaging service
 - **-e:fl|--enableFunctionListener**